fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/automatic-groups/automaticGroups.rst

 This ensures that group memberships remain synchronized with the current state of users in your directory.

 .. note::
-   Regex is available for the Supann resource criteria, allowing for flexible matching resource patterns.
+   Regex is available for the Supann resource criteria, allowing for flexible matching of (only) resource patterns.

 Dynamic Group Creation
 ^^^^^^^^^^^^^^^^^^^^^^